Create an Azure IoT Central application

 - An Azure Subscription enables you to create instances of Azure services.
 IoT Central provisions resources in your subscription.
 If you don’t have an Azure subscription, you can create one on the Azure sign-up page.
 After you create the Azure subscription, navigate back to the Create an application page.
 Your new subscription appears in the Azure Subscription drop-down.

-- Region is the physical location or geography where you’d like to create your application.
-Typically, you should choose the region that's physically closest to your devices to get optimal performance.
-You can see the regions in which Azure IoT Central is available on the Products available by region page.
-Once you choose a region, you can't move your application to a different region later.
+- Location is the geography where you’d like to create your application.
+Typically, you should choose the location that's physically closest to your devices to get optimal performance.
+Azure IoT Central is currently available in the United States, Australia, Asia Pacific, or in Europe.
+Once you choose a location, you can't move your application to a different location later.

 Learn more about pricing on the Azure IoT Central pricing page.